 9 Degrees Boulder Gym Lane Cove is open in the Lane Cove West Business Park.
 You might be forgiven for thinking you’re in New York, instead of Lane Cove.
 The fit-out is a large industrial warehouse with high ceilings, huge fans, white walls, colourful handholds (pink, greens, bright yellow and even a striking violet looking colour).
 Find out more here.

 Our resident running expert Andy Smith from North Shore Running and Outdoor Fitness has put together some bush trail runs, hill runs, and stair climbs and they are all LOCAL.

 As a bonus, Andy has also put together some local bike-riding routes for you.
 More details here

-If you New Year’s resolution is to be fitter, check our guide to Health and Wellness in Lane Cove here.
+If your Easter resolution was to be fitter, check our guide to Health and Wellness in Lane Cove here.